SmartThingsCommunity/api-app-subscription-example-js/README.md

 ### 4. Log into SmartThings

-Go to Website URL from the server log in a browser, log in with your SmartThings account credentials, and choose a location.
+Open the Website URL from the server log (`https://315e5367357f.ngrok.app` in this example) in a browser, log in with your SmartThings account credentials, and choose a location.
 You should see a page listing all devices in that location with the _switch_ capability.
 Tapping the device on the page should turn the switch on and off.
 You should also see the states of the switches on the page change when you turn them on and off with the SmartThings mobile app.

+## Troubleshooting